Gantt Chart in Excel (Table of contents)

 - Go to Insert Tab & In the charts group, Go to Bar Charts and select 3-D stacked bar chart(we can choose either 2-D or 3-D.

-- We need to add a new series so, we again go to add button, and in the series name, we will select “Time allocated”, & in the series, value the range of Time allocated.
+- We need to add a new series, so we again go to add button, and in the series name, we will select “Time allocated”, & in the series, value the range of Time allocated.

 - Click on Tasks and then right-click and select “Format Axis”.
 On the right-hand side, a dialog box appears.
-Click on Categories in reverse order highlighted.
+Click on Categories in the reverse order highlighted.

 - Click on the blue bar and go to format data series.
 In the Fill section, select “No Fill”.